Public Safety Power Shutoff

 If your home or business will be impacted by a Public Service Power Shutoff, you will hear from NorthWestern Energy a number of times throughout the process.
 NorthWestern Energy is committed to providing as much advance notice as reasonably possible to help you prepare for a PSPS event.

 - Monitoring - As fire danger increases, NorthWestern Energy will closely monitor the situation and assess the need for a Public Safety Power Shutoff.
-As soon as we enter the "PSPS monitoring" phase, our website will be updated with information, and we will reach out to local community agencies, such as police, sheriff and fire departments.
+As soon as we enter the "PSPS monitoring" phase, our website will be updated with information, and we will reach out to local public safety partners, such as police, sheriff and fire departments.

-- Watch - When we reach the stage of "PSPS watch," customers who may be impacted will receive an automated call from NorthWestern.
+- Watch - When we reach the stage of "PSPS watch," customers who may be impacted will receive an automated call, text or email from NorthWestern.
 We will continue to update our website and reach out to media organizations and community leaders.
+We are 2-3 days before the shutoff when in a Watch phase.

 - Alert - If a PSPS becomes imminent, we advance to the "PSPS alert" stage.
-At this point customers will be contacted again via a call campaign.
+At this point, customers will be contacted again via a call, text or email campaign.
 Community members, media and stakeholders will be notified as well.
+Power is scheduled to be shutoff within a few hours when Alerts are issued.

 - Shutoff In-Effect - When we de-energize our power lines, we will continue to update our website as we monitor the situation.

-- Closeout - When we restore power, impacted customers will receive another automated call to let them know power has been restored.
+- Closeout - When we restore power, impacted customers will receive another automated call, text or email to let them know power has been restored.

 What is a Public Safety Power Shutoff?